 Her research interests are wellbeing and health, psychopathology and the mental health of those currently and previously serving in the armed forces.
 Before teaching she worked as an addictions counsellor for young offenders.
 She is currently working toward a PhD which examines the links between the Wellbeing of Future Generations (Wales) Act 2015 and wellbeing in the HE workplace.

 Andrew Gibson joined UWTSD in the 1990s from a senior management position in the engineering sector.
 He is currently a Senior Lecturer within the School of Engineering in the Faculty of Architecture, Computing and Engineering, and a Programme Director for a successful BSc degree portfolio.
 He continues to work with industry on commercial projects and is the author of recent publications in the field of automotive electronics.

 Dr. Gareth Hughes is a UWTSD graduate who joined the staff of the University in 2015 following previous roles in the oil, gas and utilities industries.
 He is currently a Lecturer in the Swansea Business School, where he is also Level 5 manager and admissions tutor.
 His recent Doctorate in Business Administration focused on the barriers to success for western professional services operating in China.

 Appointed by Support Staff

-Emma Hughes has worked for UWTSD for a number of years and is currently a Records Assistant based on the Swansea Campus.
-Her work includes assisting with Freedom of Information and Data Protection requests, responding to enquiries from former students, and supporting the maintenance of the institutional archive.
+Emma Hughes has worked for UWTSD for a number of years and is currently a Policy and Planning Administrative Officer based on the Swansea Campus.
+Her work includes providing administrative support to the Policy and Planning team, data protection and freedom of information requests and legal compliance.
 Prior to joining UWTSD, she was a Building Supervisor at Cardiff University.